 - In addition, Duke Jérôme Pozzo di Borgo bought a great quantity of stones from Achille Picard.
 He shipped them all to Corsica where he rebuilt a pavilion of the palace in Corsica.
 Therefore, to a large extent, his château de la Punta near Ajaccio is a reconstruction of the Bullant Pavillon of the Tuileries.
 The castle suffered from a blaze in 1978 and still needs funds to restore it to its former state.

 The Tuileries across the world, from Berlin to Ecuador!

 Pieces of the palace were scattered in Europe and overseas.
 A few locations:

 - Schwanenwerder Island, Berlin, Germany.
-In 1882, as the National assembly voted the removal of the palace ruins (1882), Wilhelm Wessel purchased the Schwanenwerder island in southwestern Berlin.
+In 1882, as the National assembly voted for the removal of the palace ruins (1882), Wilhelm Wessel purchased the Schwanenwerder island in southwestern Berlin.
 The wealthy German inventor and manufacturer of kerosene lamps acquired a Corinthian column of the palace and placed it on his island.
 It made it part of a mock ruin, typical of the spirit of Romanticism in late 19th-century Germany.